 The mayor is back

-In the ‘00s, South Street went through a slight decline and the parade organizers started dropping the ball.
+In the ’00s, South Street went through a slight decline.
 David continued on as mascot and parade leader, but it was always all volunteer — he wasn’t in charge of production.
 He remembers arriving at the fashion contest stage one year in a costume with 15-inch heels, and finding the stage hadn’t even been built.
 (He fell off the makeshift dias they quickly threw together.)

-Price is a skilled event manager.
-She’s responsible for pulling off the annual Philly Pride Parade, which draws close to 50,000 people, as well as Philly’s nationally-recognized OutFest block party.
+Price was already responsible for pulling off the annual Philly Pride Parade, which draws close to 50,000 people, as well as Philly’s nationally-recognized OutFest block party.
 The Easter Promenade is about a tenth the size of those happenings, but Price is fiercely proud of her involvement.

 Under her purview, things have snapped into place.
 The stage set up in the Headhouse Shambles is always done on time, and nicely, too.
 There’s a band that plays music as the Promenade heads up South Street, and a youth group that follows doing the bunny hop.
 There’s a new parade section for bicycles.
 And, in a return to tradition, the mayor is back.